krikamol/kcm-test/README.md

 # Kernel Conditional Moment (KCM) Test

-An implementation of the kernel conditional moment (KCM) tests.
+This repository contains an implementation of the kernel conditional moment (KCM) tests.